What is Shatavari?

 1. Pregnant women should avoid it.

-2. Breastfeeding mother shouldn’t use it.
+2. Breastfeeding mothers shouldn’t use it.

 4. Asthmatic patients should also avoid it.